Pribilof Islands: Twentieth century

+Ambrose Bierce suggested in The Devil's Dictionary that the island should adopt for its motto 'locus sigilli' ("Place of the Seal (emblem)").

 Today

 Residents are concentrated in the towns of St. Paul and St. George, each on the island of the same name.
 Many of the residents of the islands are related.
 St. Paul and St. George each have small airports; air service is provided from the Alaskan mainland.

-St. Paul has a population of 479 (2010 census), with its economy heavily dependent on the annual taking of the snow crab and on subsistence and commercial halibut harvests.
+St. Paul has a population of 413 (2020 census), with its economy heavily dependent on the annual taking of the snow crab and on subsistence and commercial halibut harvests.
 Support services to commercial fleets plying the waters of the Bering Sea also contribute to the economy.
 The balance of economic activity on the island relates to working for the United States Government.
-The U.S. Coast Guard maintains a base on St. Paul, but no longer maintains a LORAN-C master station, as LORAN technology has been replaced by satellite navigation.
+The U.S. Coast Guard maintains a base on St. Paul, but no longer maintains a Loran-C master station, as Loran has been replaced by satellite navigation.
 The National Weather Service has a station on the island, and the National Oceanic and Atmospheric Administration maintains a presence.
 St. George has a population of 102.
 Its economy is similar to that of St. Paul.

 The Pribilof Islands are a birdwatching attraction, home to many species that do not fly in North America beyond Alaska.
 More than 210 species have been identified, and an estimated two million seabirds nest there annually.
 St. Paul is particularly popular, having a high cliff wall, known as Ridge Wall, above the Bering Sea.